Senior Living Resources Lutheran Senior Services

 November is Alzheimer’s Awareness Month, a time to heighten awareness about Alzheimer’s disease and show support for the more than 6.2 million Americans living with it.

-At Meridian Village, a Lutheran Senior Services (LSS) Life Plan Community in Glen Carbon, Illinois, Gayle Hantak, Lifestyle Enrichment Coordinator, uses the Best Friends approach with her Memory Care residents.
+At Meridian Village, a Lutheran Senior Services (LSS) Life Plan Community in Glen Carbon, Illinois, Gayle Hantak, Lifestyle Enrichment Coordinator, uses a specialized memory care approach known as Best Friends.
 The concept is centered around the idea that people with dementia need a best friend who empathizes with their situation, remains loving and positive, and is dedicated to helping them feel safe, secure, and valued.

 Gayle uses the seven basic building blocks of the Best Friends approach to connect with residents and help them live their fullest lives.
 These include recognizing the dignity and rights of the person with dementia, understanding what it’s like to have dementia, knowing the person’s life story, using good communication skills, practicing patience and understanding, engaging in activities to socialize, and helping the person to feel safe, secure, and valued.
 “My philosophy is having patience and being as consistent as we can,” said Gayle.